uhm-coe/authorizer/readme.txt

 * Updated Spanish translations.
 Props @elarequi.
 * Fix: Include translatable strings found in javascript files.
 * Fix: Force lowercase emails from LDAP.
 Props @akompanas.
-* Fix: Set some LDAP defaults likely to be the same on all installs : ldap_port, ldap_attr_username.
+* Fix: Set some LDAP defaults likely to be the same on all installs: ldap_port, ldap_attr_username.
 * Fix: Construct LDAP default email domain from LDAP search base, not from host (helps to differentiate between subdomain installs and domains with country codes).

 = 2.5.0 =